dpgithub87/Pokedex/README.md

 - Implement token-based authentication / authorisation mechanism

 - Any additional microservices based on the complexity of the functionality (not required in this challenge)
-- Need to have proper Database design for Microservices that needs that
+- Need to have proper Database design for Microservices which requires database.
 - Add model validations wherever needed